-Giving Thanks is a new campaign to create digital memories that bring the people of Southampton together in a shared celebration of the city and its communities.
+Giving Thanks was a campaign to create digital memories that brought the people of Southampton together in a shared celebration of the city and its communities.

-Launching on 26 November to coincide with Thanksgiving 2020, it is being delivered as part of the ongoing city-wide Mayflower 400 programme and aims to not just mark the anniversary, but to bring people together as best we can in these days of social isolation, through generating an understanding of difference and encouraging an attitude of gratitude.
+Launched on 26 November to coincide with Thanksgiving 2020, it was delivered as part of the city-wide Mayflower 400 programme and aimed to not just mark the anniversary, but to bring people together through generating an understanding of difference and encouraging an attitude of gratitude.

-The public is being asked to share, through social media and using #MyGivingThanks, photos, images, videos, stories, poems of the things for which they are grateful; that could be their pets, their parents, or their local park.
+The public was asked to share, through social media and using #MyGivingThanks, photos, images, videos, stories, poems of the things for which they are grateful; that could be their pets, their parents, or their local park.

-There are online activity packs available to help communities, families and businesses get involved.
+There were also online activity packs available to help communities, families and businesses get involved.

-The scheme will be open until Valentine's Day 2021 and is supported by the Barker-Mill Foundation.
+The scheme was open until Valentine's Day 2021 and was supported by the Barker-Mill Foundation.

 Cllr Satvir Kaur, Cabinet Member for Homes, Communities and Culture, says: "During this difficult time, it's more important than ever to celebrate and share the important things that make a difference to our lives every day, however small.